What is the Scope of Performance Management?

 - Innovation & Problem-Solving: Contributions to process improvements and creative solutions.

-Performance management must consider all constituents of an organization—not just individual employees.
+The performance management should take into account all the members of an organization and not just the individual employees.
 This includes:

 - Team Performance Management: Ensuring team goals align with company objectives.